A community of practice for educators

 at all levels & sectors interested in teaching computing

 Compsci.ie is a portal site to browse and search for Computer Science resources as part of the Scoilnet portal.
 It is a collaboration between Scoilnet, The Department of Education & Skills (Inspectorate) and PDST Computer Science.
 Any teacher registered with the Teaching Council can register for a Scoilnet Account and add resources.

-If you have any queries, please contact Richard Millwood at firstname.lastname@example.org or on +44 7790 558641
+- Contact Richard Millwood at firstname.lastname@example.org or +44 7790 558 641